wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 Lastly, the size of the set, also known as the "cadinality" of the set, can be obtained via command `SCARD`.
 This command is implemented by `setTypeSize()` (file `t_set.c`), which multiplexes between `dictSize()` and `intsetLen()`.

+### The Listpack Object

+Redis contains a `listpack` object to compactly represent lists of integers and strings.
+The `listpack` object is implemented to maximize storage efficiency at the cost of lower read performance, especially random reads.
+The implementation is in file `listpack.h` and `listpack.c`.

 ## Build, Compilation, and Usage

 ### Disabling Persistence